432: Gene Simmons—The Sun Never Sets on Planet Cool

 everything else in pop culture is Jews.

-All of the movie studios, Warner Brothers, Paramount, Universal, were all created by Jews who lived within a 500-square-mile area in Europe, Poland, Russia, and all that stuff, didn't know each other,
+All of the movie studios, Warner Brothers, Paramount, Universal, were all created by Jews who lived within a 500-square mile area in Europe, Poland, Russia, and all that stuff, didn't know each other.

-One made fox-fur coats, Fox, which became 20th Century Fox.
+Came to America, settled in New York.
+One made Fox fur Colts Fox, which became 20th Century Fox.

-tails and everything from Canada and took pre-existing coats and put one and one together.
+All he did was buy Fox tails and everything from Canada and took pre-existing coats and put one and one together and Fox coats.
+One and one equals three.

 That's how he made his money.